cameraui/docs/detection/motion.md

 If a camera is too sensitive (a busy road, a swaying tree), limit where motion counts with [zones](/cameras/zones-and-masks).

+A camera's on-screen timestamp can trigger motion too, mostly at night and at higher motion resolutions, because the changing digits look like movement.
+If you get motion events with nothing in frame, draw a motion zone that leaves out the timestamp corner.

 ## The cascade

 When motion fires, it triggers the heavier detectors (object, face, and so on).
 You can also let other sensors start this cascade, for example a door contact sensor triggering object detection, under **Sensor triggers** in the camera's detection settings.